Romisaa-Ali/Extended-ROS-Jackal-Environment/README.md

 - Updates and modifications in world definition files to enhance the diversity of training environments.
 - Addition of 16 newly designed static environments with randomized start and goal points for enhanced generalization.

+### Model Files (Located in the `model` folder in this repository):

+- Extended TD3 model with improved generalization capability for robot navigation.
+- Updated policy and critic network structures to handle dynamic navigation scenarios.
+- Pretrained models available for evaluation and fine-tuning.
+- **TensorBoard logs (`events.out.tfevents.1726307412.user-System-Product-Name`) for tracking training time and performance metrics.**

 ## Installation & Usage